Typescript nullable type with examples

 • How to assign null to a variable?

-• typescript nullable return type
+• TypeScript nullable return type

-In typescript applications, dealing with nullable types is an important step for avoiding runtime problems.
 You can check other post on Fix for Object is possibly null

 let name: string;